 1. To oversee allocation of new students to personal tutors.
 Reallocating students where either the student or the personal tutor request this, or if the personal tutor leaves the University.
 2. To explain the personal tutoring scheme to all Freshers during Induction Week, and to provide information and links to resources in the Programme Handbook and on the Maths Undergraduate Moodle Zone.

 3. To take appropriate steps where a student is not maintaining contact with their personal tutor, or otherwise giving cause for concern.
-This could include contacting the Senior Resident Tutor, Head of Student Services and Security.
+This could include contacting the Head of Student Services and Security.
 4. To deal with individual student issues which cannot be handled by the personal tutor alone, in consultation with appropriate Student Services.
-5. To ensure that the Maths Undergraduate zone flags the study skills resources provided by the University (www.bath.ac.uk/students/support/academic/index.html).
+5. To ensure that the Maths Undergraduate zone flags the study skills resources provided by the University.